 Where I’m Going

-I’ve been off chemo for a few weeks and some of my energy is back.
-I’ve decided to use that energy to try and find another option for myself.
-So, I’ve been reading about a few options that may be available to me.
+When you are on chemo, you are often given “breaks”.
+These breaks are either scheduled or a result of the side effects of the chemo.
+Sometimes your body cannot take any more and your doctor will stop treatment temporarily.
+I was on a break from chemo and decided to use that energy to try and find another option for myself.
+So, I read about a few options that may be available to me.
 Some of those include radical surgery and some include options only available in other countries or in clinical trials.
 I am seeking multiple opinions now.

 It seems that radical surgery is now being considered an option for patients with advanced carcinoid cancer.
+Not all doctors agree but some think that you should remove as much as possible as soon as possible.
 I have seen a few video testimonials where the patient had stage 4 cancer with distant metastasis yet surgery was still performed where, in the past, this was never an option.
 Now, even though a systemic approach is typically recommended in these cases, it seems that surgery is being used to treat patients more often than in the past.
 I’ve noticed that often the result is not always a complete removal of the tumors but, rather, a relief of symptoms and “stable disease”.
 In other words, better quality of life and reduced tumor load with continued management.
 Here’s a video.

 Ed – To find out how to use my images on your blog for free – Click Here